Self-portrait: Diagnosing the self-portrait

 Self-portrait of Egon Schiele 1911, depicting masturbation.

 Some artists who suffered neurological or physical diseases have left self-portraits of themselves that have allowed later physicians to attempt to analyze disruptions of mental processes; and many of these analyses have entered into the textbooks of neurology.

 The self-portraits of artists who suffered mental illnesses give a unique possibility to physicians for investigating self-perception in people with psychological, psychiatric or neurologic disturbances.
+Some of the more prolific examples include William Utermohlen and Bryan Charnley.

 Russian sexologist Igor Kon in his article about masturbation notes that a habit of masturbating may be depicted in works of art, particularly paintings.
 So Austrian artist Egon Schiele depicted himself so occupied in one of his self-portraits.
 Kon observes that this painting does not portray pleasure from the masturbation, but a feeling of solitude.
 Creations of Schiele are analyzed by other researchers in terms of sexuality, and particularly pedophilia.

 Collections

 One of the most distinguished, and oldest, collections of self-portraits is in the Vasari Corridor of the Uffizi Gallery in Florence.
 It was originally the collection by the Cardinal Leopoldo de' Medici in the second part of the 17th century and has been maintained and expanded until the present time.
 It is mostly not on view for general visitors, although some paintings are shown in the main galleries.
 Many famous artists have not been able to resist an invitation to donate a self-portrait to the collection.
 It comprises more than 200 portraits, in particular those of Pietro da Cortona, Charles Le Brun, Jean-Baptiste-Camille Corot, and Marc Chagall.
 Other important collections are housed at the National Portrait Gallery (United Kingdom) in London (with various satellite outstations elsewhere), and the National Portrait Gallery in Washington, D.C..